Rental Activities at Griffith Observatory: What You Need to Know

 The Observatory defines an “event” as an activity that departs from regular public operation (schedule shown below).
 Most events are actually held by the Observatory as an enhancement to normal public operations.
 Some events are initiated by Griffith Observatory Foundation, with advance approval of the Observatory Director, in order to enhance programming opportunities or assist in fundraising in support of the Observatory.
 Other events involve commercial, student, or news filming.
 A small subset of events are rental activities, wherein outside organizations seek to use Observatory facilities for some purpose aligned with the Observatory’s astronomical and civic mission.

 Criteria and Guidelines for Rental Use

 The only time for rental use is on select Mondays.
-The Observatory is generally open to the public six days a week, 10-12 hours per day, until 10:00 p.m.
+The Observatory is open to the public 10-12 hours per day, until 10:00 p.m., most other days of the week.
 We will not schedule rental events at times when the building is open to the public, as service to the public is the primary and overriding purpose of the institution.
 All Mondays will not be available for rental use because the Observatory must use some of those days for vital building maintenance and repairs, special programming, Griffith Observatory Foundation activities, staff training, and commercial filming.

 Griffith Observatory is a unique venue historically and in character, a status that limits what activities may be permitted.
 Unlike a typical rental hall or similar venue, the Observatory has extremely limited capability to support rental use (i.e., no “back-of-house,” no dining rooms, no catering kitchen, no special purpose rooms, and no equipment or furniture).
 There is very limited parking and constrained staffing.
 We do not permit outside programming (musical or artistic performances, science lectures) as part of an event.